Child Psychologist, Wollongong

 From Childhood to Adolescence

-8yrs - 12yrs
+5yrs - 12yrs

 A time of HUGE change and we don’t just mean the biological ones.
-Moving from childhood to adolescence demands massive skill development in a very short period of time.
-Surviving high school means levelling up in practically everything, and sometimes kids struggle to keep up with their peers.
-When this happens it can cause a whole bunch of stress and unhappiness.
-If you’re worried about a young one moving through this phase of life, our psychologists are here to help.
+Moving from childhood to adolescence demands massive skill development in a relatively short period of time.

 Our Areas Of Practice

-• In preteens this can look like: circular worries, troubles sleeping, withdrawal from favourite hobbies or friends, reluctance to separate from parents, difficulties growing out of traditional childhood fears (e.g., the dark, monsters), attempts to avoid school, or repeated complaints of sickness (which isn’t explained by medical issues).
+• In kids and preteens this can look like: circular worries, troubles sleeping, withdrawal from favourite hobbies or friends, reluctance to separate from parents, difficulties growing out of traditional childhood fears (e.g., the dark, monsters), attempts to avoid school, or repeated complaints of sickness (which isn’t explained by medical issues).

 Although “official” diagnoses in this age group are rare, this category includes diagnoses such as depression, generalised or social anxiety disorder, obsessive compulsive disorder or adjustment disorder.